University of Technology Sydney

 Industrial training/professional practice

 A practical experience work placement is a compulsory and integral component of the course.
-Practical experience requires students to complete 13 weeks of full-time (or equivalent part-time) practical experience work placement.
+Practical experience requires students to complete 13 weeks of full-time (or equivalent part-time) practical experience work placement or 4-week (or equivalent part-time) practical experience work placement and a work integrated learning subject.
 Students must complete their practical experience work placement within one year of enrolling in 75411 Practical Experience.

 International students must complete their Practical Experience placement and have results finalised on their academic record within 12 months from the commencement of the session that they are enrolled in subject (75411) Practical Experience (as per domestic students); OR, by the time their Confirmation of Enrolment (CoE) has finished (whichever comes first).